What Is a Stem Cell Transplant?

 - Your child should bathe every day with a mild shampoo and soap.

 Follow your medical team's instructions for:

-- what foods are OK for you
+- what foods are OK for your child

-- if you can be around pets
+- if your child can be around pets

 What Else Should I Know?